Skip to main content

 });

-You must also register the log driver modules for the log drivers that you want to enable.
+You must also register the log driver provider functions for the log drivers that you want to enable.

 If you want to add the LumberjackHttpDriver and the LumberjackConsoleDriver, add the following code